CaveSpider1212/Notebook/UMD FALL 2025 SEMESTER/CHEM 134/Equilibrium.md

 If we have initial concentrations and one equilibrium concentration, we can use ICE (initial, change, equilibrium) tables to determine the equilibrium constants and find $K$ from there.

-Find the change between the equilibrium constant and the initial, and then use the concentration of that and other reactants/products as well as whether they are being used or produced to find the other change values.
+Find the change between the equilibrium concentration and the initial, and then use the concentration of that and other reactants/products as well as whether they are being used or produced to find the other change values.

 > [!example]
 > $$A(g) \rightleftharpoons 2B(g)$$